contactsunny/Binary_Search_Tree_Implementation_Java_POC/README.md

 # Illustrating different traversals

-For our example, we'll consider the following binary tree, which is a very simple example:
+For our example, we'll consider the following binary search tree, which is a very simple example:

 ![Binary Search Tree Illustration](./images/Binary_Search_Tree.png "Binary Search Tree")

-The following traversals are for this example binary tree:
+The following traversals are for this example binary search tree:

 ### Pre order traversing: